hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 I used to prefer a single ‘return’ at the end of the method, and I still do this sometimes.
 But more recently, I find that I tend to return where the condition satisfies — I think it’s easier to maintain (it looks uglier, though).
 You’re more sure of when the method returns a particular value, and you can be certain that any code after the return won’t be executed.

-Otherwise, you need to read every if-else or break inside a loop, for example.
+Otherwise, you need to read every if-else or break inside a loop.
 Often the logic is not as simple as the one presented above.

 If I see some complex logic with multiple if-else conditions chained together, mixed with ‘break’ inside loops, etc., and one single return at the end, when a particular value could’ve been returned before — I’d explain my perspective and see if the person agrees with doing the change.
 However, I wouldn’t push it too much and be picky about it.
 It’s a subtle benefit that may be hard to convince.